Seneca River (New York): Native Americans

 The river is named for the Seneca people, whose traditional lands extended roughly between Lake Erie and Seneca Lake.
 Ska-yis-ka-ya was the name given by the Onondaga people; meaning, "Long Wing".
 The Onondaga inhabited the area in present-day Onondaga County, around Onondaga Lake and Syracuse, and the Cayuga inhabited the river valley and lakeshores in between.
 All three were part of the Iroquois League, which is believed to have been established between 1570 and 1600.
 For hundreds of years before the arrival of Europeans, the river was an important Native American trade route.

 Explorers and settlers

 The first Europeans to reach the Seneca River were likely Jesuit missionaries in the late 1600s, who established an outpost, St. Stephen, on the river shortly below its origin at Seneca Lake.

+During the 18th century, the river corridor remained central to Haudenosaunee life, serving as a route between Seneca, Cayuga, and Onondaga communities and as part of a wider network of trails and waterways across what is now upstate New York.

+Following the American Revolution, the area surrounding the Seneca River became part of the Military Tract lands distributed to veterans, leading to the establishment of new settlements along the river in the late 1700s and early 1800s.
+These communities relied on the river for transportation, local trade, and access to the growing markets of central New York.

+In the early 19th century, farms, merchant outposts, and river landings developed along the Seneca River as settlers used the waterway to move goods such as grain, lumber, and livestock to regional markets.
+Throughout the 19th century, the river's location at the junction of several Finger Lakes made it an important connector between agricultural communities, contributing to regional trade long before modern infrastructure reshaped the waterway.

+In the 20th century, as canal and industrial uses declined, the Seneca River increasingly shifted toward recreation, conservation, and residential development, becoming a key part of the modern New York State Canal System’s tourism and boating network.